Gravitational collapse with equation of state: Appendix- I Compatibility condition

 where $U(r,v) = - e^{\nu(r,v)} \sqrt{D(r,v)} $ and

 Equation (\ref{AC-01}) takes the form

 Using equation (\ref{AC-02}), and values of $\nu_{,r}$ , $\nu_{,v}$ ( and subsequently $\rho$, $\rho_{,v}$ and $Z_{,v}$ ) above equation becomes

-where $X= re^{-Z(v)}$ and $Y=[1+(k+1)g(v)]$.
+where $x= re^{-Z(v)}$ and $y=[1+(k+1)g(v)]$.
 Since $Z(v)$ and $A_{,r}$ are integration terms, therefore, above equation is an integro-differential equation.
-The dependent function $g(v)$ can be obtained as its solution in terms of $v$'s and integration constant.
+The dependent function $g(v)$ can be obtained as its solution in terms of $v$'s and integration constant for a chosen physically realistic function $f$.
 In turn, $v'$ will have a regulated form consistent with the field equations.
 So, $v'$ and $\dot{v}$ given by equations (\ref{CON01}) and (\ref{RD19}) respectively, together determine $v$, and hence $R(t,r)$ to obtain the requisite exact solution of the Einstein's field equations. \\